Lymah123/100-days-of-code/daily-show-up-for- the-rest-of-2025.md

 Mon 18/08/25

-I worked on the following for thw AI Powered Summarizer app:
+I worked on the following for the AI Powered Summarizer app:
 - endpoints for logging and retrieving usage data
 - error handling and integration with project's database
 - authentication

+Tue 19/08/25

+I refactored the code I have written so far on AI powered summarizer app